The Lovelace UI is a customizable interface. With additional community plugins you can extend the default Lovelace experience.

 /local you will transfer the

-.js file with it's 101kB, if you use HACS and
+.js file which is 101kB, but if you use HACS and reference the plugin with

-.gz version atuomagically and that is only at 20kB (sizes was for version 1.4.7 of CCH).
+.gz version automagically (sizes accurate for version 1.4.7 of CCH).

 Open plugin button

-Every plugin you have installed with HACS will have a "Open pluign" button.
-This is useful to use while troubleshooting, if you can see a code wall everything is OK.
+Every plugin you have installed with HACS will have a "Open plugin" button.